Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-We wish to apply Lemma \ref{lem:general} with $\gamma_1 = (b_1,b_2)$, $\gamma_2 = (0,n)$, and the colors 5 and 6 in place of 1 and 2.
-Suppose we have some edge coloring of $G(a,S) \res U''$ following protocol $x_0$.
-In the language of Lemma \ref{lem:general}, consider 2 adjacent $(b_1,b_2)$-orbits $f$ and $f' = (0,n) \cdot f$.
-Note that as in the previous subcases, condition 3 of the lemma is automatic by our choice of protocol for the $(b_1,b_2)$-edges.
-Thus to apply the lemma in the way we want, It would suffice to find an $N$ (depending only on $n,b_1$, and $b_2$) such that for every path in $f$ of length $N$, there is some edge $e$ in the path satisfying condition 5 of the lemma.
+\begin{proof} We wish to apply Lemma \ref{lem:general} with $\gamma_1 = (b_1,b_2)$ and $\gamma_2 = (0,n)$, let us say using the colors 5 and 6 for $\gamma_1$ and 3 and 4 for $\gamma_2$.
+Condition 3 is satisfied as in previous arguments.
+To apply the lemma in the way we want, it would suffice to show the following about a coloring using our starting protocols: There is an $N$ (depending only on $n,b_1$, and $b_2$) such that for every $(b_1,b_2)$-orbit $f$ with adjacent orbit $f' = (0,n) \cdot f$, for every path in $f$ of length $N$, there is some edge $e$ in the path satisfying condition 5 of the lemma.
 That is, such that both $(0,n)$-edges from $e$ to $f'$ get the color 3.